 Nike, in its turn, offers website visitors a two-step form.
 At first, a user enters their email, and, after clicking the ‘Next’ button, the second page appears, where a person is to specify gender and date of birth.
 At each step, the user can decline the subscription.
 In such way, Nike collects personal information to later segment the subscribers’ base and send them only relevant content.

-Take a look at some more email popup strategies to improve your opt-in rates and conversions on Mailmunch Blog.
+Take a look at some more email pop-up tips and examples to improve your opt-in rates and conversions on our blog.

 Embedded forms can be placed anywhere on your website page.
-Basically, such form appears in a footer or a sidebar.
+Basically, such form appear in a footer or a sidebar.
 The idea is to make it big and bright enough to draw user’s attention.
-If your webpage is rather large, a good solution will be to add an in-line sign-up form, which will be located in the middle of your text.
+If your webpage is rather large, a good solution is adding an in-line sign-up form, which will be located in the middle of your text.
 With this type of form, it is better to use simple colors and design because your readers will notice it in the middle of the text anyway while reading.
 Too many colors and elements may be too annoying.

 The New York Times made their embedded sign-up form in a classy design which doesn’t distract readers’ attention from the article.